2i2c-org/2i2c-org.github.io/content/blog/_templates/incident-report/index.md

   - service-enhancements
 tags:
   - incident-report
+# Remove these in the actual post, they prevent the template from showing up
+_build:
+  render: never
+  list: never
 ---

 On MMMM DD, YYYY our cloud infrastructure team experienced an incident with the XXXXX community hub.
 [See this issue for the full report](LINK TO ISSUE IN 2i2c-org/incident-reports).